ENCCS/julia-for-hpc/content/motivation.rst

 - Workaround 2: Writing fast Julia code is easier than in most other languages so you might consider writing your own version!

-**Breaking changes**: Although most major packages have stabilized, there are still many packages that go through frequent large changes that can break your code.
+**Rapid package evolution**: Although most major packages have stabilized, there are still many packages that go through frequent large changes that can break your code.

 - Workaround: Julia comes with a powerful package manager and inbuilt support for isolated software environments where dependencies can be recorded exactly.

-**Large memory consumption**: Because of precompilation Julia can have a very large runtime (i.e. uses lots of memory).
+**Large memory footprint**: Because of precompilation of Julia's Base libraries the runtime of a running process can be very large.
+This can take away valuable memory for actual computation.

+- Workaround: There are plans to enable building more lightweight runtimes in future versions of Julia.